-In this tutorial we will show you how to install and configuration of Agora Project on your Ubuntu 15.04 server.
-For those of you who didn’t know, Agora Project is an open source and user friendly groupware based on PHP and MySQL which allow users to create their own private space and share it with the other team members.
-The Agora Project groupware software contains the following modules: file manager, bookmark manager, personal and resource calendars, task manager, Gantt charts, contacts, news, forum and many more.
+In this tutorial, we will show you how to install and configure of Agora Project on your Ubuntu 15.04 server.
+For those of you who didn’t know, Agora Project is an open-source and user-friendly groupware based on PHP and MySQL which allows users to create their own private space and share it with the other team members.
+The Agora Project groupware software contains the following modules: file manager, bookmark manager, personal and resource calendars, task manager, Gantt charts, contacts, news, forum, and many more.

 Install Agora Project on Ubuntu 15.04

 Step 1.
 First, make sure that all your system packages are up-to-date by running the following

 Step 2.
 Install LAMP (Linux, Apache, MariaDB, PHP) server.

 A Ubuntu 15.04 LAMP server is required.
 If you do not have LAMP installed, you can follow our guide here.
 Also, install all required PHP modules: